Technicalmc-xyz/technicalmc.xyz-discord-bot/README.md

 npm i
 ```

-Create a .env file with your discord token
+Create a .env file with your discord token and guild ID

 ```
 cp .env.example .env